geoscixyz/em/content/case_histories/noranda/index.rst

 Noranda
 =======

-.. raw:: html
-        :file: ../../../underconstruction.html

 .. figure:: ./images/TrueModel3D.png
         :align: right
         :figwidth: 50%

 - **Authors**: :ref:`eholtham`
 - **Reviewer**: :ref:`sdevriese`

 .. topic :: Prelude

         This case history is based on the thesis "3D inversion of natural source electromagnetic data" by :cite:`holtham2012`.
 The case history uses :ref:`ZTEM <ztem_index>` data to characterize large-scale geologic structures as well as identify highly conductive ore deposits in the Noranda district in Canada.

-Background reference:

-- "Large-scale inversion of ZTEM data" :cite:`holthamoldenburg2012`
+**Special Thanks**

+Thanks to the `Society of Exploration Geophysicists <http://seg.org>`__ for permission to reproduce figures and adapt text from the source material.
+This case history was adapted from `"Large-scale inversion of ZTEM data" <https://doi.org/10.1190/geo2011-0367.1>`__ by :cite:`holthamoldenburg2012`

 .. toctree::